 Error: page not found

-Please select from the projects below or the menu at left
+Please select from the projects below or the menu at the leftthe top left

 Starting with Gottfried Sempers Bekleidungstheorie (principle of clothing), this project uses computation to produce an intricate ornamental envelope.